 The back nine is a little more contained within the property and is a nicer design overall.
 It’s not that exciting, but I liked it better.

-As mentioned, the course isn’t in very good shape this summer.
-I’m not sure what it looks like in peak condition other parts of the year, but it’s pretty beat up right now.
+As mentioned, the course wasn’t in very good summer shape.
+I’m not sure what it looks like in peak condition other parts of the year, but it was pretty beat up on this visit.
 I will say the greens were pretty nice for mid-summer—firm and relatively slow, but mostly smooth surfaces.
 It was hard to make a ball mark, so that helped with keeping them smooth on top.

 The London Bridge courses serve their purpose for locals looking to get out and play some golf or visitors just wanting a relaxed round at an affordable price.
 There aren’t many choices in town to begin with, so you can’t be too picky I guess.
-The Refuge and the two London Bridge courses are the only regulation-length layouts, compared with the Havasu Island executive and the 9-hole course (Bridgewater Links) at the London Bridge Resort.
+The Refuge and the two London Bridge courses are the only regulation-length layouts, compared with a few other short courses in the area.

 Some pictures from The Courses at London Bridge Golf Club (Olde London) (7/26/14):